 Jared Genser (Español)

-Genser is author of The UN Working Group on Arbitrary Detention: Commentary and Guide to Practice (Cambridge University Press, 2019).
-In addition, he is co-editor of The UN Security Council in the Age of Human Rights (Cambridge University Press, 2016) and The Responsibility to Protect: The Promise of Stopping Mass Atrocities in Our Times (Oxford University Press, 2011).
-In 2020, Genser was selected as one of three winners of the Tällberg Eliasson Global Leadership Prize from among 2,165 nominees from 135 countries.
-He is also the recipient of the American Bar Association’s International Human Rights Award, Liberty in North Korea’s Freedom Fighter Award, and the Charles Bronfman Prize.
-He is also a member of the Council on Foreign Relations and a Fellow of the Royal Society of the Arts.
+Genser was previously selected as one of three winners of the Tällberg Eliasson Global Leadership Prize from among 2,165 nominees from 135 countries.
+He has also received the American Bar Association’s International Human Rights Award, Liberty in North Korea’s Freedom Fighter Award, and the Charles Bronfman Prize.
+Finally, he is also a member of the Council on Foreign Relations and a Fellow of the Royal Society of the Arts.
 And he was selected as a Young Global Leader of the World Economic Forum (Class of 2008).
+Married with two children, Genser is an avid ice hockey player, a sport he took up in college.Profiles – Print

 - High Stakes, Bethesda Magazine, April/May 2021